Making cancer cute

 Abstract symbolism doesn’t achieve any of that.

 Shockingly, this video was not the only offending ad for this campaign.
-Take a look at this one by clicking on video no.2 opposite.

 Really?
 Prostate cancer is picking up prostitutes?
 That’s what has our thug-protagonists all worked up?